The Ohio Family Care Association serves and strengthens families caring for Ohio’s most vulnerable children

 Families with children who have been in the custody of child welfare or juvenile justice systems too often feel disconnected from each other and from the agencies with which they are affiliated.
 These disconnects can result in caring people who feel may alone as they negotiate challenges to successful care-giving.
 OFCA serves both as a voice for and as a partner to these Ohio families.

-To address these needs, OFCA brings together Ohio resource families (adoptive, foster, kinship, and respite), birth or primary families, child-caring agency personnel, and interested others to promote the best interests of children, youth, and families who have been touched by Ohio’s child welfare and other child-serving systems.
-OFCA uniquely understands the dynamics specific to each family structure and believes that inclusion of the family voice in decision-making leads to long-lasting positive impacts in the lives of children.
+OFCA seeks to bring together Ohio resource families (adoptive, foster, kinship, and respite), primary families, child-caring agency personnel, and interested others to promote the best interests of children, youth, and families who have been in touch with Ohio’s child placement systems that utilize resource families.